Fantasy sports punishments

 Chirp assignment

-The league picks one chirp and the loser must use it as their team bio or group chat status for one week.
+The league picks one chirp and the loser must use it as their team bio for one week.

 Beer league award of shame

-Create a fake award for worst manager, worst trade, or most emotionally damaged roster.
+Create a fake award for worst manager, worst trade, or most cursed roster.

 Final standings frame

-For deeper hockey-specific ideas, check out our fantasy hockey punishments, best fantasy hockey punishments, hockey chirp library, and beer league hockey awards.
+For deeper hockey-specific ideas, see fantasy hockey punishments, best fantasy hockey punishments, hockey chirp library, and beer league hockey awards.

 Punishments by mail hit different.